 "Riddims help the label to grow, and have helped me a lot.
 Now, I have kind of grown up.
-All big producers have been album producers," he explains, and lists producers such as King Jammy, Penthouse [Donovan Germain], Fattis [the late Phillip Burrell] and Gussie Clarke."
+All big producers have been album producers," he explains, and lists producers such as King Jammy, Penthouse [Do- According to Curtis Necesnovan Germain], Fattis [the late Phillip Burrell and Gussie Clarke."